ten week old Newfoundland Puppy

 ...The two hit it off pretty well, but after all they are blood brothers.
 Kiwa is two years older than young and upside-down Henry.

-It seems that many NZ politicians believe that implanting microchips in dogs will prevent people from being bitten.
+It became apparent that many NZ politicians believe that implanting microchips in dogs would prevent people from being bitten.

-We believe that dog attacks are the result of irresponsible owners, who in all likelihood will not register their dogs, let alone have them microchipped.
+We believe that dog attacks are the result of irresponsible owners, who in all likelihood would not register their dogs, let alone have them microchipped.

-Surely introducing compulsory microchipping can be nothing more than a political side step away from addressing the issue properly.
-Unfortunately the approach potentially hurts innocent dogs like our boys and no doubt yours too.
+Clearly, introducing compulsory microchipping in New Zealand was nothing more than a political side step from addressing the dog attack issue properly.

-Implementation in New Zealand has now proved that microchipping achieves absolutely nothing in reducing dog attacks.
+It has subsequently been proven that microchipping achieves absolutely nothing in preventing dog attacks.

 Newfoundland Puppy Henry's first snow